zoulei/pokerweb/readme.txt

 -2  ：   action record error
 -3  ：   empty payoff, payoff cannot be calculated, this means show card is not recorded -1  ：   reason not known, check for specific reason
+-4  ：   error found in the fifth step below
 0   ：   hands is normal, but donot play to show card
 1   ：   hands is normal and play to show card